 On his return to Los Angeles in December, 1983 Larry Gagosian rented a studio for Basquiat on Market Street in Venice, California, where the artist begins a series of paintings on wood panels which were later shown at the Mary Boone Gallery in New York, and include Flexible, Water-Worshipper, and Gold Griot.
 Introduced by a friend who was an assistant to Basquiat at that time, Branson shot several images of the artist, including this one, at his Venice studio in July, 1984.

 Brad remembers, “Edie came to L.A. and stayed with me for three months.
 I became her manager and handled the details of her record contract; it was a one-off deal for a cover version of the Four Seasons’ classic, Big Girls Don’t Cry, backed with a home grown ditty, Hey, Girls, Get Off of the Grass!”

 From Brad’s 1987 journal recalling the shoot: “Bryan shows almost 1 hour late, but how charming!
 He’s a perfect English Gentleman.
 I’ve wanted to shoot this man forever and here I am.
 Like the early days of really admiring who you’re shooting.
 A romantic and kind as I had hoped.”

 Singer Tina Turner

 Photo Independent, April 29-May 1, 2016, is the only international art fair bridging the gap between those who love and collect photography and the artists who make it.
 Now in its third year, Photo Independent is championing a new generation of photographers and is quickly becoming one of the most significant annual photographic events in the United States.

-Brad Branson's Estate Collection was curated by his sister Jan Lane.
-See it at Photo Independent, opening April 29 until May 1 at Raleigh Studios in Hollywood.
+Brad Branson's Estate Collection is curated by his sister Jan Lane.